seanhussey/weekly_builder/README.markdown

 WeeklyBuilder
 ==============

 A weekly calendar builder for ruby on rails.
-There are countless monthly calendar rails plugins available but I couldn't find any with a weekly view, so I built my own.
+Although there are countless monthly calendars on Github I couldn't find any with a weekly view, so I built my own.

 The calendar is horizontally scrolling with a completely fluid CSS layout and an option for business/24 hours.
 Weekly views are useful because the events are plotted based on time and the width is determined by how long the event is scheduled for.
 So there is a visual representation of when the event is, not just a list.